Mantis (Marvel Comics): Heroes Reborn

 In the Heroes Reborn reality, the alternate version of Mantis is the woman Kang the Conqueror loves, and Kang's motive to attack the 20th Century and the Avengers is to show that he is worthy of her love.
 Mantis recognizes her love for Kang after he is killed by Loki, who kills her shortly after.

 House of M

-In this reality, Mantis is a member of Shang-Chi's Dragons criminal organization, alongside, Swordsman, Zaran, and Machete.
+In the House of M reality, Mantis is a member of Shang-Chi's Dragons criminal organization, alongside, Swordsman, Zaran, and Machete.
 Mantis is arrested after the Dragons are ambushed by the Kingpin's assassins.
 She and Shang-Chi are two of the three survivors of the group.

 Old Man Quill

-Mantis continues to work with the Guardians for decades, long after Quill drops out.
+During Old Man Quill, Mantis continues to work with the Guardians for decades, long after Quill drops out.
 The main threat they encounter in this timeline is the Universal Church of Truth, which commonly destroys entire planets.